sukiboo/sbn_arxiv_rename/README.md

 # sbn_arxiv_rename
-A script that renames papers downloaded from arxiv.org
+Rename and update papers downloaded from [arXiv.org](https://arxiv.org/).

 ### What it does
-Papers downloaded from [arxiv.org](https://arxiv.org/) are named according to their arxiv identifiers:
+As we know, the papers downloaded from arXiv are named according to their identifiers, which is not always convenient:
 ```
 2001.05530.pdf
 1905.06448v2.pdf